adsabs/adsabs.github.io/_includes/_help/userpreferences/_posts/myads.md

 * If multiple keywords are given, by default the search assumes all keywords are necessary for a match.
 This can be overridden by explicitly combining multiple keywords with OR.
 Other operators, such as AND, NOT, plus (+), and minus (-) are also allowed, as in regular searching

 ### General
 The general notifications are new and did not have an equivalent in the Classic notification system.
 They allow users to create a notification out of almost any {{ include.site }} query.
 To set one up, execute a search that you'd like to receive notifications for, including any desired filters from the left sidebar.
-On the search results page, click on the bar labeled **Create Email Notification** in the right sidebar.
+On the search results page,{% if include.ads %} click on the bar labeled **Create Email Notification** in the right sidebar.{% else %} click the bell/notification icon above the search results.{% endif %}

 <figure>
    <img src="{{ site.baseurl }}/help/img/myads_general.png"  class="img-responsive">